josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 <code-example header="app/main.ts" path="upgrade-phonecat-2-hybrid/app/main.ts" region="bootstrap"></code-example>

-Now you're running both AngularJS and Angular at the same time.
+Now you are running both AngularJS and Angular at the same time.
 That is pretty exciting!
-You're not running any actual Angular components yet.
+You are not running any actual Angular components yet.
 That is next.

 <div class="callout is-helpful">